skyssolutions/lynxchan/Readme.md

 # Automatic install
 1. Required: browse to `aux` and run the script `setup.sh` that will prompt for the install of a front-end, default settings and libraries.
 Browsing to the `aux` directory is required because the scripts use relative paths to this directory.
 2. Optional: run the script `root-setup.sh` that will prompt for the install of a command using a soft-link to `src/be/boot.js`.
 This script must be run as root.
-It will also try to install a service if you provide the argument `systemd` or `upstart` and have an user called `iojs`.
+It will also try to install a service if you provide the argument `systemd` or `upstart` and have an user called `node`.

 # Manual install
 1. Create the required settings file in the `src/be/settings` directory.
 Instructions can be found at `src/be/readme.md`.
 There is also a directory called settings.example with a set of functional settings.